A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Nebraska

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Nebraska.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 2,300 jobs and more than $188 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Nebraska between 2010 and 2013 will translate into 1,836 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 930 jobs and add more than $78 million to Gross State Product by 2014.

 In Nebraska, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $115 million to Gross State Product in 2014.